rohanbalixz/rohanbalixz/README.md

 [![Twitter](https://img.shields.io/badge/Twitter-Follow-blue)](https://x.com/bali2ro)

 ## 🧑‍💻 About Me
 I'm a Data Scientist with a passion for Machine Learning.
 I enjoy working on projects that involve Artificial Intelligence.
-When I'm not coding, you can find me writing songs.
+When I'm not coding, you can find me hiking.

 - 🌱 I’m currently pursuing M.S., Data Science from University of Massachusetts.
 - 💬 Ask me about anything that comes up in your head.